ianhussey/simulation-course/student feedback - things i could change.md

 - needs better summary of results - multiverse plot?
 - needs more material on white boarding, which was done in class.
 - homogenisie the data generating functions so all sims have location and scale for each group, so it doesn't unnecessarily change between them.
+- - four pathways through the analysis: just to the H, do the A and ignore it then H, do H conditoinal on A, and do H but report A as a caution
+  -